laravelflare/flare/ROADMAP.md

 Notifications - Ability to define flashdata and permanent, plus dismissable notifications, on certain or all areas of the Admin.

-Artisan Commands for Rapid ModelAdmin, ManagedModel and ModuleAdmin generation.

 Event Hooks for ModelAdmin, ManagedModels and ModuleAdmin

 File System Manager